Jankaz2/movins/README.md

 ***
 ## Pictures :framed_picture:
-Graphical representation to this project is placed in `movins-layout repository`.
+Graphical representation for this project is placed in `movins-layout repository`.
 [movins-layout](https://github.com/Jankaz2/movins-layout)